Niema-Lab/Viral-Phylogenetics-Activity/README.md

 3. Select the file you downloaded when you clicked the blue "Download Alignment" button
 4. Once the application loads your dataset, you can scroll left and right to view your alignment.

-## Output: Unrooted Mutation Phylogenetic Tree
+## Output 2: Unrooted Mutation Phylogenetic Tree
 The unrooted mutation phylogenetic tree can be visualized using [phylotree.js](https://phylotree.hyphy.org/):

 1. Go to the phylotree.js website: https://phylotree.hyphy.org/